tomasbjerre/pull-request-notifier-for-bitbucket/README.md

 Available in [Atlassian Marketplace](https://marketplace.atlassian.com/plugins/se.bjurr.prnfs.pull-request-notifier-for-stash).

 ## Features
-The Pull Request Notifier for Bitbucket can:
+The Pull Request Notifier for Bitbucket Server can:

 * Invoke any URL, or set of URL:s, when a pull request event happens.
  * With variables available to add necessary parameters.